grandady/electric-vehicle/README.md

 ````

-**3.Calculate the total number of BEVs and their percentage of the total electric vehicles**
+**3. Calculate the total number of BEVs and their percentage of the total electric vehicles**

+objective: The objective of calculating the total number of BEVs and their percentage of the total electric vehicles is to understand the market share and prevalence of battery electric vehicles within the broader EV market.

 ````sql

 -- Define the CTE to calculate the total number of electric vehicles (EVs) WITH Total_EVs_CTE AS (
     SELECT COUNT(*) AS Total_EVs